cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

 - The primary and standby clusters **must have the same [region topology]({% link {{ page.version.version }}/topology-patterns.md %})**.
 For example, replicating a multi-region primary cluster to a single-region standby cluster is not supported.
 Mismatching regions between a multi-region primary and standby cluster is also not supported.

 {{site.data.alerts.callout_info}}
-{% include_cached new-in.html version="v24.1" %} To set up PCR from an existing CockroachDB cluster, which will serve as the primary cluster, refer to [Set up PCR from an existing cluster](#set-up-pcr-from-an-existing-cluster).
+{% include new-in.md version="v24.1" %} To set up PCR from an existing CockroachDB cluster, which will serve as the primary cluster, refer to [Set up PCR from an existing cluster](#set-up-pcr-from-an-existing-cluster).
 {{site.data.alerts.end}}

 ## Step 1.
 Create the primary cluster